brunorijsman/rift-python/doc/disaggregation-feature-guide.md

  * Very fast convergence, even in very large networks.

- * Zero touch provisioning (ZTP) to virtually eliminate the need for configuration.
-This greatly reduces operational costs and improves reliability, for example by discovering cabling mistakes.
+ * Zero touch provisioning (ZTP) to virtually eliminate the need for configuration and auto-detect miscabling.

- * A built-in flooding reduction mechanism, which is necessary to handle the very rich connectivity in fat tree topologies.
+ * A built-in flooding reduction mechanism to eliminate flooding storms in densely connected topologies such as fat trees.

  * Automatic aggregation.
 In the absence of failures, each node only needs a single equal-cost multi-path (ECMP) default route pointing north.
 This reduces the size of the routing table